Jan-E/limesurvey-pdf-email-resultscreen-plugin/README.md

 ### Activate pdfGenerator

 Go to your pluginmanager page in limesurvey and activate pdfGenerator.
-If you decided to use another path for your download or PhantomJS folder you can hit configure and chance settings.
-If you installed PhantomJS on your machine you can change the path also in the configure screen (In this case don't forget to uncheck the 'You dropped in the PhantomJS precompiled library'-checkbox.
+If you decided to use another path for your download or PhantomJS folder you can hit configure and change settings.
+If you installed PhantomJS on your machine you can change the path also in the configure screen.
 Also you can set after what time a pdf will be deleted.
 Default is 60 minutes.
 Now you should be good to go!